When Heatwaves Hit: How climate change is reshaping Student Accommodation in the UK

 Student residence halls have unique features that make them particularly sensitive to rising temperatures — especially older or refurbished properties built before climate resilience became a priority.

-• Compact rooms: Smaller spaces heat up quickly and cool down slowly, especially when windows can’t be left open for safety reasons.
+• Compact rooms: Smaller spaces heat up quickly and cool down slowly.

-• High occupancy: Hundreds of students living in close quarters means more body heat, more electronics, and more strain on ventilation systems.
+• High occupancy: More people, electronics, and strain on ventilation systems.

-• Urban heat islands: City-centre locations absorb and retain heat, keeping indoor temperatures high even overnight.
+• Urban heat islands: City centres retain heat even overnight.

 These factors combine to create a growing challenge: keeping older accommodation liveable as the UK climate warms.